OT & PT & ST, oh my!

 Some feeding and/or communication difficulties can be caused by cognitive deficits - disorders of sequencing, problem-solving, or memory.
 Pediatric speech therapists have extensive education and training in handling these specific challenges.

-Finally, when a child is unable to effectively communicate, over time he or she may resort to acts of aggression or other forms of misbehavior.
-While all pediatric therapists participate in behavior management when needed, speech therapists are often the most highly skilled in this challenging area.
+Finally, when a child is unable to effectively communicate, over time he or she may resort to acts of aggression or other forms of challenging behaviors.
+While all pediatric therapists participate in behavior management, speech therapists are especially skilled in social skill development.

 To summarize, pediatric Speech therapists provide evaluation and treatment of: